jamierumbelow/jamieonsoftware.com/_posts/2020-02-08-why-im-long-on-visa.md

 \$5.3b is a _lot_ of money.
 It’s [somewhere between a 25x and 50x multiple of Plaid’s revenue](https://www.forbes.com/sites/jeffkauflin/2020/01/13/why-visa-is-buying-fintech-startup-plaid-for-53-billion).

-The Plaid team are impressive, but \$5.3b is too much for a team.
+The Plaid team are impressive, but at \$5.3b, it's got to be something strategic.
 As [my friend Rich](https://twitter.com/ricburton) put it, when you’re counting in billions, it’s not an acquihire.

-So if it’s not revenue, and it’s not the team, what’s the strategic value in Visa’s owning Plaid?
+So if it’s not revenue, and it’s not (just) the team, what’s the strategic value in Visa’s owning Plaid?

 I can think of three big reasons: